Two German Christmas & New Year’s HOT DRINK RECIPES:

 - 3 cloves

 - 3 tablespoons of sugar

 - some cardamom (or ginger)

 Heat the red wine in a pot, but don’t let it boil.
-Cut the lemon into slices and add to the wine.
+Cut the lemon and orange into slices and add to the wine.
 Then add the cinnamon, cloves, sugar and a little cardamom or ginger (to taste).
 Heat everything for about 5 minutes (but do not boil!) and let stand for about an hour.
 Before serving, reheat and strain.
 Serve in prewarmed mugs or tea glasses.

 AT THE GERMAN WAY